Piyush Drink

 Piyush is a popular summer beverage made using shrikhand as its base.
 This Gujarati or Maharashtrian drink is creamy, luscious, and ideal to serve during festivals or special occasions.

-Here are a few more similar drinks that will surely give you some relief from the heat in summers – Strawberry Lassi, Mango Lassi, Masala Chaas, Lassi, and Thandai.
+Here are a few more similar drinks that will surely give you some relief from the heat in summer – Strawberry Lassi, Mango Lassi, Masala Chaas, Lassi, and Thandai.

-Piyush is a rich and creamy beverage that is mainly prepared with 3 ingredients – shrikhand, milk, and buttermilk (plain chaas).
-It is further flavored with ground cardamom, ground nutmeg, saffron, and nuts.
+Piyush is a rich and creamy beverage prepared with three main ingredients: shrikhand, milk, and buttermilk (plain chaas).
+It is flavored with ground cardamom, ground nutmeg, saffron, and nuts.

-Piyush is one of the most popular drinks in Maharashtrian and Gujarati cuisine and is traditionally consumed during summers.
-You can also drink it on a sunny afternoon instead of your heavy meals, as it is quite filling and wholesome due to its rich ingredients.
+Piyush is one of the most popular drinks in Maharashtrian and Gujarati cuisine and is traditionally consumed during the summer.
+Due to its rich ingredients, it is quite filling and wholesome, so you can also drink it on a sunny afternoon instead of your heavy meals.

 Ingredients

-Shrikhand – You can either make fresh shrikhand at home using my easy recipe or use store-bought.
+Shrikhand – You can make Kesar Elaichi Shrikhand at home using my easy recipe or use store-bought.
 To make variations of this drink, you can try flavored shrikhand like pista shrikhand, mango shrikhand, or strawberry shrikhand.

-Buttermilk – Buttermilk or plain chaas is added to thin out the drink.
+Buttermilk (Plain Chaas) is added to thin out the drink.
 You can use thinned-out yogurt in place of chaas.

-Milk – Use whole (full fat) milk for a creamy and rich taste.
+Milk – Use whole milk (full-fat milk) for a creamy and rich taste.

 Sugar – Shrikhand is very sweet by itself.
 Add additional sugar only if you like your drink really sweet.